Using IoT to monitor pumps and undertake predictive and preventative maintenance.

 Defining what data to collect is critical

-In order to create this solution, we identified the key metrics required to achieve the desired business objectives.
+In order to create our Pump Monitoring IoT solution, we identified the key metrics required to achieve the desired business objectives.
 In this solution, this included:

 Working with our partners, we installed flow meters and energy meters before connecting them via Modbus to a 4G gateway, so that we could then:

-- Test the application, making sure all of the above goals are met, based on the solution architecture
+7. Test the application, making sure all of the above goals are met, based on the solution architecture.

-Before go-live, we tested four critical aspects of the solution:
+Before go-live, we tested four critical aspects of the Pump Monitoring IoT solution:

 Security

-The Rayven IoT platform is built with security as a top priority and our proprietary security architecture ensures that data is secure at all points of the IoT environment.
+The Rayven Dynamix data, AI + IoT platform is built with security as a top priority and our proprietary security architecture ensures that data is secure at all points of the environment.

-The solution includes data encryption in transit from device-to-cloud, as well as device authentication; security (Bearer) tokens; SSL, AES and RSA encryption; as well as additional device security checks done via automated polling.
+The Pump Monitoring IoT solution includes data encryption in transit from device-to-cloud, as well as device authentication; security (Bearer) tokens; SSL, AES and RSA encryption; as well as additional device security checks done via automated polling.

 Connectivity